 Place each of the pieces of vinyl on your shirt where you want them to go.
 If things are overlapping too much, you can do it in multiple stages, but I like to try and get everything on all at once to at least look at spacing first.

 Step 10 – Iron.

 And that’s it, once you’ve ironed on the design and peeled off the backing, you’re done.
-And you’re now the proud owner of your own custom DIY shirts to wear to watch the new Beauty and the Beast movie!
+And you’re now the proud owner of your own custom DIY shirts to enjoy all the best Disney World restaurants!